 When you repot, do not trim roots as you may a Ficus and don’t expect Myrciaria c. to respond like a Ficus.

 In 1957, Miami,FL bonsai pioneer Jim Wilkins created the first known jaboticaba bonsai in this country.

 The following year Jim introduced Joe Samuels to bonsai (and his jaboticaba).
 Jim Wilkins was disabled and pointed to show Joe where to cut.
 He worked on this tree for many years.
 This is how Joe Samuels first learned bonsai.
 Jim and Joe are both gone.
 Now over 50 years old, the same tree is still being cared for by Jim and Barbara's son Gary Wilkins.

-This tree is a proven winner as an "indoor bonsai."
+This tree is a proven winner as an “indoor bonsai.”
 It was featured in a 1986 publication of the book ‘Indoor Bonsai’ by well known German bonsai artist Paul Lesniewicz.

 As with other tropicals, the Myrciaria c. performs best in warm temperatures and bright light.
 It will tolerate low temperatures for a short period but not frost or freezes.